Adityab1179/Uber-Clone/FrontEnd/README.md

 │   ├── App.jsx                 // App router and layout configuration
 │   ├── index.css               // Tailwind CSS imports and custom styles
 │   └── components/             // React components
-│       ├── Home.jsx            // Home page component
+│       ├── Home.jsx
-│       ├── UserLogin.jsx       // User login component
+│       ├── UserLogin.jsx
-│       ├── CaptainLogin.jsx    // Captain login component
+│       ├── CaptainLogin.jsx
-│       ├── CaptainRegister.jsx // Captain registration component
+│       ├── CaptainRegister.jsx
+│       ├── UserRegistser.jsx
+│       ├── LocationSearchPanel.jsx
+│       ├── VehiclePanel.jsx
+│       ├── SelectedVehicle.jsx
+│       ├── LookingForDriver.jsx
-│       └── UserRegistser.jsx   // User registration component
+│       └── WaitingForDriver.jsx
 ```

 ## Key Components

 - **main.jsx:**
   The main entry point for the React application.
-It renders the root component (`App`) into the DOM and applies React's StrictMode for highlighting potential problems.
+Renders the root component (`App`) into the DOM, wraps it with context providers, and applies React's StrictMode.

 - **App.jsx:**
   Sets up the application's routing using `react-router-dom`.
-Defines the main layout and all routes, including home, user login, captain login, user registration, and captain registration.
+Defines the main layout and all routes, including home, login, registration, and protected user/captain home pages.

 - **Home.jsx:**
   The landing page of the application.
 Displays the Uber logo and a "Get Started" section with a button that navigates users to the login page.